M3gababa/nodejsOppScim/README.md

 vim dbconfig.json
 ```

-The file has to contain the following content.
-Password is simply encoded in base64 : this is only for dev purpose, on PROD you’ll have to add security layer.
+The file has to contain the following elements. :warning: Password is simply encoded in base64 : this is only for dev purpose, on PROD you’ll have to add security layer.
 ```json
 {
 	"user": "<<login>>",